urql-graphql/urql/packages/next-urql/README.md

 ```

 The first argument passed to the `initUrqlClient` function is the same object that we'd normally pass to `createClient`.
-The second option is there to either enable or disable `suspense`, which we'd typically disable for manual usage.
+The second argument is a `boolean` flag indicating whether or not to enable `suspense`; typically, we'd disable it for manual usage.

 ### Examples